Edirne Palace: History

 The palace remained unused from 1718, when Ahmed III relocated his seat to Istanbul, until 1768, when Mustafa III (r.
 1757–1774) returned to the city.
 During this half-century of vacancy, the palace fell into a state of dilapidation.
 The destruction was abetted by the 1752 earthquake and the 1776 fire in the city.
 In 1825, some parts of the palace were repaired by Mahmud II (r.
 1808–1839).
 The palace was damaged heavily when the Russian forces occupying Edirne in 1829 used it as a military camp.
 Between 1868 and 1873, many buildings of the palace complex underwent restoration by the city governors of the time.
-Finally, the palace was destroyed to great extent when an ammunition depot close to it was intentionally blown up on the order of Edirne Governor in fear of nearing Russian forces during the Russo-Turkish War of 1877–78.
+Finally, the palace was destroyed to great extent when an ammunition depot close by was intentionally blown up on the order of the Governor of Edirne, in fear of nearing Russian forces during the Russo-Turkish War of 1877–78.
 The structural elements of the ruined palace were then plundered to be used elsewhere.